 Inland marine insurance is not legally required most of the time, but this does not mean it isn’t a type of insurance you can ignore.
 This type of insurance covers any incidents that might take place while transporting your equipment.
 Without it, you could suffer a massive financial loss if your property is lost, damaged, or stolen during transit.

 Marine insurance covers any products that are transported over water.
-Think of inland marine insurance as covering anything that could be transported by boat, but is transported on land instead.
-Inland marine covers transportation of equipment, tools, and other work-related items across the land – whether it’s on a truck, a train, or on public transportation.
+Think of inland marine insurance as covering anything that could be transported by boat but is transported on land instead.
+It covers transportation of equipment, tools, and other work-related items across the land – whether on a truck, a train, or public transport.

 The team at Contractors Liability recommends that anyone who needs to transport their tools and goods from site to site should consider purchasing inland marine insurance.
 This could include the following, as well as many others: